-Obviously there are people I follow like Jared Spool and some of those other kind of UX folks, but I wouldn’t say there is somebody I adore.
+Obviously there are people I follow like Jared Spool and some of those other UX folks, but I wouldn’t say there is somebody I adore.
 I just follow the people who I feel have that same open-minded mentality toward investigating a problem and looking at it as something bigger.
 I actually follow a lot of leaders rather than designers, like Steve Jobs and Richard Branson.

 What is your ritual to "get in the zone" when you're working on a project?